A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Additional considerations

 To establish trust in a builder, users must first trust the build toolchain.
 This can be achieved by using an open-source build toolchain and applying the transparency principles to it (also see \S\ref{sec:binary-transparency}).
 Second, the toolchain must also operate on trusted infrastructure, ideally controlled by an actor unlikely to collude with the code owner.
-For instance, Google's open-source Confidential Computing project Oak \cite{oak} has a trusted builder that uses the open-source SLSA build stack \cite{slsa} and runs on GitHub, which is currently owned by Microsoft.
+For instance, Google's open-source Confidential Computing project Oak \cite{oak} has a trusted builder that uses the open-source SLSA build stack \cite{linuxfoundation0} and runs on GitHub, which is currently owned by Microsoft.
 The level of assurance can be further increased by involving multiple independent builders.
 For example, Oak runs a trusted builder instance on Google Cloud in addition to GitHub.
-Another way of increasing the trustworthiness of a builder is to run the build toolchain’s TCB inside a TEE that is different from the one under scrutiny.
-Using a hardened build platform with strong isolation and protection for the provenance signing key can also increase trust on the builder.
-This idea is used in SLSA V1.0 as well \cite{slsa-v1.0-levels}.
+Another way of increasing the trustworthiness of a builder is to run the build toolchain’s TCB inside a TEE \cite{linuxfoundation2}, which can also be different from the one under scrutiny.
+Using a hardened build platform with strong isolation and protection for the signing key, as in SLSA V1.0 \cite{linuxfoundation1}, can also increase trust on the builder.

-If a trusted builder is used in L2 or L3, the release process for the binary is revised as follows: \begin{enumerate} \item The code owner initiates a build of the source code using a trusted builder. \item The trusted builder generates a signed provenance statement about the binary and the build process, publishes it on a transparency log, builds the code into a binary and returns it to the code owner.
-If there are multiple trusted builders, then all builders do the same. \item The code owner verifies the signature of the provenance statement, and confirms that the information it contains about the build process is correct.
-If there are multiple trusted builders, the code owner does these checks for each build.
-If the binary is reproducibly buildable, the code owner also checks that all binaries are identical. \item If the checks about the build are successful, the code owner generates an endorsement statement about the binary.
-If the code is not reproducibly buildable and there are multiple trusted builders, the code owner generates an endorsement statement for each unique binary.
-These endorsement statements include a unique pointer to the provenance statement generated and published by the trusted builder in Step \ref{step:trusted-builder-provenance}. \end{enumerate}
+If a trusted builder is used in L2 or L3, the release process for the binary is revised as follows: \begin{enumerate} \item The code owner initiates a build of the source code using a trusted builder. \item The trusted builder generates a signed provenance statement about the binary and the build process, publishes it on a transparency log, builds the binary and returns it to the code owner.
+If there are multiple trusted builders, then all builders do the same. \item The code owner verifies the provenance statement’s signature, and confirms the build process details.
+For multiple trusted builders, these checks are repeated for each build, and if the code is reproducibly buildable, the owner ensures all binaries are identical. \item If verification succeeds, the code owner generates an endorsement statement referencing the provenance statement.
+For non-reproducible builds with multiple builders, separate endorsements are issued for each unique binary. \end{enumerate}